 Table of Contents

-Multimodal transportation refers to the use of various modes of Truck Transportation to carry goods from one location to another.
+Multimodal transport refers to the use of various modes of Truck Transportation to carry goods from one location to another.
 It helps in the transportation of goods from their origin to their ultimate destination.

 The goods are first collected from the company’s warehouse in the UK and transported by truck to a selected port.
 Roads are used while the items are loaded onto trucks and transported to the port.